 Pages represent the pages available on your website.

-- /posts - the primary listing page for blog posts
+- /blog - the primary listing page for blog posts.

-- /posts/* - they dynamic page path used for blog posts
+- /blog/* - the dynamic page path used for blog posts.

 Page templates define the areas that modules can be added to.

-- One Column Template - a basic template that has a single content zone for adding modules
+- Main Template - a basic template that has a single content zone for adding modules

-Modules are the functional components that are added on a page.
+Page Modules are the functional components that are added to a page.
 Typically all of your content on a page is broken down into modules.

-- Post Details - UI component representing the details of a blog post, used on the /posts/* dynamic page
+- Post Details - UI component representing the details of a single blog post.

-- Global Header - a content item with fields that are used for rendering a header on the website
+- Site Header - a content item with a Logo and Site Name that is used for rendering a header on the website.

-- Posts - a listing of blog posts, each post has a Title, URL Slug, Date, Category, Featured Image, and Blog Content.
+- Blog Posts - a listing of blog posts, each post has a Title, URL Slug, Date, Category, Featured Image, and Blog Content.